 Revised/Reviewed: November 25, 2019

+The school district shall maintain a warning system designed to inform students, employees, and visitors in the facilities of an emergency.
+The system shall be maintained on a regular basis under the maintenance plan for the school district buildings and sites.
 Students shall be informed of this system.
 Each classroom and office shall have a plan for helping those in need of assistance to safety during an emergency.
-This shall include, but not be limited to, students and employees with disabilities.
+This shall include, but not be limited to students and employees with disabilities.
+Licensed employees shall be responsible for instructing students on the proper techniques to be followed during an emergency.

 Approved: January 18, 1999